-Our IT guru Mike Holt spent a year researching his first book, POW 921, the captivating true story based on the real experiences of men who were there.
+Our IT guru Mike Holt spent a year researching his first book, POW 921, the captivating story based on the real experiences of men who were there.
 The main character, Colin Taylor is a young man from the Australian Outback sent to Singapore with the Australian Imperial Forces to battle the Japanese in 1941.

 POW 921 unveils a new perspective on the Battle of Singapore, an event that many historians agree has not been adequately documented, and some say, even repressed by both the Japanese and British governments.

 POW 921, is a moving, and sometimes harrowing tribute to the Australian, British, Indian, and American soldiers who fought bravely and suffered so much for the freedom we all enjoy today.
+It is a timely reminder that the price of freedom and democracy is often gained through the brave sacrifice and blood of our forefathers.

 “POW 921 is a story about one man’s courage in the face of incredible odds, and his determination to survive – while urging readers to remember that the price of peace is eternal vigilance,” — Mike Holt.